riot/riot.github.io/documentation.md

 </my-component>
 ```

 The element with the `each` attribute will be repeated for all items in the array.
-New elements are automatically added / created when the items array is manipulated using `push()`, `slice()` or `splice` methods for example.
+New elements are automatically added / created when the items array is manipulated using methods like `push()`, `slice()`, or `splice`.

 ### Looping custom components